cookbook-ms/topological_SB_matching/TSBLearning/readme.md

 First, considering normalized indicator function on the graph topology: $\mu_1=1_{x_1}/\sum_{j}1_{x_1}(v_j)$ where $v_j$ is the node supporting the data points in $x_1$; similarly, we can define an indicator function for $x_2$, and then, we can tranport $\mu_1$ to $\mu_2=1_{x_2}/\sum_{j}1_{x_2}(v_j)$ using the TSB framework with them as the boundary distributions.

 ### Results
-We here showcase the results based on TSB-BM and SB-BM models: (left: groundtruth, right: predicted)
+We here showcase the results based on TSB-BM and SB-BM models: (left: groundtruth, right: predicted).
+We see that the former is able to capture the underlying dynamics and predict the the final and intermediate states well, whereas the latter fails to do so where the trajectory is very noisy especially the intermediate ones.

 **TSB-BM**